ValveSoftware/Fossilize/README.md

 ### Linux/Windows

-By default the layer will serialize to `fossilize.json` in the working directory on `vkDestroyDevice`.
+By default the layer will serialize to `fossilize.$hash.$index.foz` in the working directory on `vkDestroyDevice`.
 However, due to the nature of some drivers, there might be crashes in-between.
 For this, there are two other modes.

-#### `export FOSSILIZE_PARANOID_MODE=1`

-Before every call to `vkCreateComputePipelines` and `vkCreateGraphicsPipelines`, data is serialized to disk.
-This can be quite slow for application with lots of pipelines, so only use it if the method below doesn't work ...

 #### `export FOSSILIZE_DUMP_SIGSEGV=1`